ITfoxtec/FoxIDs/docs/saml-2.0.md

 Configuring AD FS as RP in the following steps.

 ### 1) AD FS as a SAML 2.0 RP on FoxIDs
 First the AD FS SAML 2.0 RP is configured in a FoxIDs track as an SAML 2.0 down party through [FoxIDs Control](control.md).
-The RP down party can either be configured by adding the SAML 2.0 details or using the AD FS metadata "https<i>:</i>//*adfs-domain*/federationmetadata/2007-06/federationmetadata.xml" *(currently not supported)*.
+The RP down party can either be configured by adding the SAML 2.0 details or using the AD FS metadata "https<i>:</i>//*adfs-domain*/federationmetadata/2007-06/federationmetadata.xml" *(future support)*.

 ### 2) FoxIDs as a SAML 2.0 IdP on AD FS
 After configuring the AD FS SAML 2.0 down party in a FoxIDs track an SAML 2.0 IdP metadata is exposed, which can be used to configure FoxIDs as a IdP on AD FS.